alta010/alta010/README.md

 - 🔭 I’m currently working on building a personal website/blog using Django
 - 🌱 I’m currently learning everything
-- ⚡ Fun fact: I love to engage in competitive gaming
-- 2021/2022 Goals: Contribute more to Open Source Projects, Build a personal project to deploy to the app store, help/motivate other coders by using the Feynman Technique, and Enter Coding Competitions.

 ### Connect with me: